-This course is developed using distance education and selfdirected learning.
-Systematic presentation of pharmacological agents based on drug group classification; their nature, mode of action and toxicity, and clinical pharmacological therapeutic correlations.
+This course is a systematic presentation of pharmacological agents based on drug group classification; their nature, mode of action and toxicity and clinical pharmacological therapeutic correlations.
+Course is presented using distance education and self-directed learning.

 PASP 509 Advanced Pharmacology II